-This category is intended to be a collection of short paragraphs dealing with the activities of crystallographers, such as their changes of position, promotions, assumption of significant new duties, honours, obituaries etc. Contributions should be sent to the Executive Secretary of the Union.
+This category is intended to be a collection of short paragraphs dealing with the activities of crystallographers, such as their changes of position, promotions, assumption of significant new duties, honours, obituaries etc.

 3. Submission and handling of manuscripts

 3.1.
 Submission